Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 What Is List Segmentation?

-For example, a 4th of July email would be appropriate for Americans on Independence day.
+A 4th of July email would be appropriate for Americans on Independence Day.
 A St. Patrick’s Day email would be more relevant to Irish people than to Caribbean nationals.

 The same goes for gender.
 Let’s say you sold clothing through an online Shopify store and catered for both men and women.
 An email sent to your audience would have to take their gender into consideration as well.

-For instance, thank you emails are appropriate after someone makes a purchase with your business.
-But what would happen if we send these emails to people who didn’t buy anything?.
+Thank you emails are appropriate after someone makes a purchase with your business.
+But what would happen if we sent these emails to people who didn’t buy anything?

 You’d come off as unprofessional and generic.